-Chartered universities

-University of Dundee, Heriot-Watt University, University of Stirling and University of Strathclyde.

-Modern universities

-Abertay University,

-Edinburgh Napier University,

-Glasgow Caledonian University,

-University of the Highlands & Islands,

-Queen Margaret University Edinburgh,

-Robert Gordon University and

-University of the West of Scotland.

-Small and specialist institutions

-Glasgow School of Art, Royal Conservatoire of Scotland, Scotland's Rural College and The Open University in Scotland.
+Ancient universities Chartered universities University of Aberdeen, University of Dundee, University of Edinburgh, Heriot-Watt University, University of Glasgow and University of Stirling and University of St Andrew.
+University of Strathclyde.
+Modern universities Abertay University, Edinburgh Napier University, Glasgow Caledonian University, University of the Highlands & Islands, Queen Margaret University Edinburgh, Robert Gordon University and University of the West of Scotland.
+Small and specialist institutions Glasgow School of Art, Royal Conservatoire of Scotland, Scotland's Rural College and The Open University in Scotland.